tas-man/nodejs-PizzaServiceAPI/README.md

 In addition the API integrates with stripe.com, providing the possiblity to perform credit card payments, and with mailgun.com, to send notifcation emails to users after a successful order has been placed.
 (Documentation and api keys to these services may be found on their respective sites.)

+Menu items have been hardcoded for educational purposes.

 DOCUMENTATION